 First, glue a sheet of wax paper to one side of the embroidery hoop with the hot glue gun.
 Or, if you have more time and patience, just use some regular glue.

 Trim off the extra wax paper with a utility knife or with scissors.

 Note: If you want to use a paper plate instead of an embroidery hoop, simply cut out the center of the plate and glue a circle of wax paper to cover the opening.

 Brush watered down glue to the wax paper and apply torn or cut pieces of colored tissue paper.
 Brush more glue over the top of the tissue paper.

 Continue gluing on the colored tissue paper in any design you like, random or otherwise, until you are happy with it.

-We let the suncatchers dry overnight then tied a loop of string at the top and hung them in the art room windows.
+Let the suncatchers dry overnight, then tie a loop of string at the top and hang them in a sunny window.

 The suncatchers look great in the studio windows!
 They look pretty good from the outside, too.